KanohESP/slash-custom/README.md

 # slash-custom
-/custom command for customizing your weapons.
+/custom > command for customizing your weapons.
+Do not touch/edit nothing without knowing what are you doing.